timofeysie/heroes2/README.md

 Completed the Angular2 Tour of Heroes.

 Working on refactoring for the [routing and navigation](https://angular.io/docs/ts/latest/guide/router.html).
-Getting ready to create feature folders for the routing section.

 For a discussion regarding the unit tests and the compiling templates problem, se the separate document docs/BROKEN_TESTS.md.
 If a document is too long, the spelling checker in VSCode will not work.

 <a name="advanced-routing-and-navigation">Advanced: Routing & Navigation</a>